-After recruiting for 5 years, I can say without a doubt: Yes, your resume should be chronological.
+After recruiting for 5 years, I can say without a doubt: Yes, your resume should be in chronological format.

-The first reason that your resume should be chronological format is that this is what hiring managers and recruiters are used to seeing.
+The first reason that your resume should be chronological format is: this is what hiring managers and recruiters are accustomed to seeing and prefer.

 When I worked as a recruiter, I had multiple hiring managers send a functional resume back to me, and tell me to have the candidate rewrite it in chronological format.
 They simply don’t want to read a functional resume because they cannot gather enough info from it.

 (If you don’t know, a functional resume lists your skills and past work without any dates.
 It groups them by skill type or functional area and not by chronological order.
 So that’s the definition of a functional resume).

 This deprives hiring managers and recruiters of important info and context.
 They’re not as able to understand your career story or see how recently, or for how long, you used certain skills.
 Therefore, they are less likely to feel confident in inviting you to interview.